 We are a publicly traded Delaware limited partnership formed by Diamondback on February 27, 2014 to, among other things, own, acquire and exploit oil and natural gas properties in North America.
 The Partnership is currently focused on oil and natural gas properties in the Permian Basin.
-As of December 31, 2016, our general partner held a 100% non-economic general partner interest in us, and Diamondback had an approximate 83% limited partner interest in us.
-Following our January 2017 underwritten public offering of common units, Diamondback had an approximate 74% limited partner interest in us.
-Diamondback also owns and controls our general partner.
+As of December 31, 2017, our general partner held a 100% non-economic general partner interest in us, and Diamondback had an approximate 64% limited partner interest in us.